-In this work, we expand on this observation by demonstrating that a large class of topological orders, including the double semion model, can be realized in local SPF models despite their non-stoquasticity.
-The logic of our approach is illustrated in Fig.~\ref{fig:summary}.
+It is important to critically examine purported sign problems as they may turn out to be easily cured or even non-existent.
+An example of this is the spinless $t-V$ model on bipartite lattices, which can be simulated using fermion bag methods~\cite{huffman2014}.
+Despite stoquasticity not being a necessary condition for a SPF Hamiltonian in widely-used QMC schemes such as the stochastic series expansion~\cite{sandvik1991}, no counterexamples to these no-go arguments have appeared.
+Recent studies~\cite{hen2019,gupta2019, hen2021} show that a weaker condition is sufficient: a Hamiltonian is SPF if it can be made stoquastic by rotating each many-body basis state by a state-dependent phase.
+This refined definition does not require actually implementing these phase rotations; it is merely a more accurate criteria for detecting when a sign problem will appear in these QMC schemes.
+This observation questions the relevance of wavefunction non-positivity: since any wavefunction can trivially be made positive by such phase redefinitions, the condition of stoquasticity modulo these transformations is essentially orthogonal to the condition of wavefunction non-positivity.
+Moreover, it raises an important question: does this refined criteria render previously-inaccessible phases of matter accessible?
+In this work, we answer this question in the affirmative.
+We demonstrate that all twisted quantum doubles of a finite group $\mathcal{G}$, including the double semion model, admit local SPF models despite their non-stoquasticity.
 Our starting point is an analysis of the sign problem in symmetry-protected topological (SPT) phases~\cite{chen2013a,senthil2015}.
-We show that all bosonic SPTs classified by the group cohomology of a discrete unitary symmetry $\mathcal{G}$ are related to stoquastic Hamiltonians by many-body phase rotations which implement cocycle phases through local unitary transformations.
-Hence, all of these bosonic SPTs have a local SPF, but generically non-stoquastic, Hamiltonian.
-We then gauge these SPT Hamiltonians to obtain models which exhibit topological order and are described by a twisted quantum double, also known as a Dijkgraaf-Witten (DW) theory~\cite{dijkgraaf1990}.
-After this gauging procedure, the new Hamiltonian remains related to a stoquastic model - an untwisted quantum double - via a non-local but diagonal unitary transformation, hence rendering them SPF.
-These quantum doubles include the aforementioned double semion model as well as many non-Abelian TQFTs.
-We show that neither the SPT models nor their gauged counterparts rely on a fine-tuned exactly solvable Hamiltonians, and can be perturbed without spoiling the absence of a sign problem.
+We show that all bosonic SPTs classified by the group cohomology of a discrete unitary symmetry $\mathcal{G}$ are related to stoquastic Hamiltonians by many-body phase rotations.
+Thus, these bosonic SPTs have a local SPF, but generically non-stoquastic, Hamiltonian.
+Gauging then produces topologically ordered models described by twisted quantum doubles, also known as Dijkgraaf-Witten (DW) theories~\cite{dijkgraaf1990}.
+After gauging, the new Hamiltonian remains related to a stoquastic untwisted quantum double via a non-local but diagonal unitary transformation, rendering them SPF.
+This includes the aforementioned double semion model and many non-Abelian TQFTs.
+Neither the SPT models nor their gauged counterparts are fine-tuned and can be perturbed without spoiling the absence of a sign problem.